WGabriel/agentspace-hackathon/labs/lab2/README.md

 Please follow the instructions here: [https://codelabs.developers.google.com/devsite/codelabs/build-agents-with-adk-foundation#0](https://codelabs.developers.google.com/devsite/codelabs/build-agents-with-adk-foundation#0)

+You can skip creating a Google Cloud project in Step 3 as the project has already been created for you.

-You can skip the last step (Cleanup) as the environment will be auto-purged after the event.
+You can also skip the last step (Cleanup) as the environment will be auto-purged after the event.